About European Journal of Physics

 - VINITI Abstracts Journal (Referativnyi Zhurnal)

-- Web of Science (Science Citation Index Expanded, Current Contents/Physical Chemical and Earth Sciences)
+- Web of Science (Science Citation Index Expanded, Current Contents Physical, Chemical & Earth Sciences, Essential Science Indicators)